Is Puno worth visiting?

 Cozy Hostel has 4-bed dorms from £7 a night with breakfast included.
 Anywhere near Plaza De Armas is a safe bet.

-No doubt you came to Puno for Lake Titicaca which can easily be done in a day.
-So, all you really need is one full day and 2 nights.
+Puno and Lake Titicaca can easily be done in a day.
+So, all you really need is one full day and 1 night or 2 nights depending on what time you arrive.

-This is how we organised our brief stay in Puno.
+This is how I organised my brief stay in Puno:

 • Day 1 – Arrival from Arequipa, booking a tour and a meal in town